 - Willowbark makes an excellent pain relieving tea and is mild and pleasant.
 Wintergreen is another great option.
 Heck, mix the two!

 My daughter has not had a headache in her 5 years of life but something I use that I would not hesitate to give her is a slice of fresh ginger.
 Just chewing on this for a bit eases the throbbing from the headache.
+You can also try this awesome headache relief scrub or this delicious headache tincture.

 What are your go-to herbs and natural remedies for headaches?